Carbon monoxide: Occurrence

-Carbon monoxide occurs in various natural and artificial environments.
-Photochemical degradation of plant matter for example generates an estimated 60 billion kilograms/year.
+Carbon monoxide occurs in many environments, usually in trace levels.
+Photochemical degradation of plant matter, for example, generates an estimated 60 million tons/year.
 Typical concentrations in parts per million are as follows:

 Atmospheric presence

 Carbon monoxide (CO) is present in small amounts (about 80 ppb) in the Earth's atmosphere.
-Most of the rest comes from chemical reactions with organic compounds emitted by human activities and natural origins due to photochemical reactions in the troposphere that generate about 5 × 1012 kilograms per year.
+Most comes from chemical reactions with organic compounds emitted by human activities and natural origins due to photochemical reactions in the troposphere that generate about 5 × 1012 kilograms per year.
 Other natural sources of CO include volcanoes, forest and bushfires, and other miscellaneous forms of combustion such as fossil fuels.
 Small amounts are also emitted from the ocean, and from geological activity because carbon monoxide occurs dissolved in molten volcanic rock at high pressures in the Earth's mantle.
 Because natural sources of carbon monoxide vary from year to year, it is difficult to accurately measure natural emissions of the gas.

 Carbon monoxide has an indirect effect on radiative forcing by elevating concentrations of direct greenhouse gases, including methane and tropospheric ozone.
 CO can react chemically with other atmospheric constituents (primarily the hydroxyl radical, •OH) that would otherwise destroy methane.
 Through natural processes in the atmosphere, it is oxidized to carbon dioxide and ozone.
 Carbon monoxide is short-lived in the atmosphere (with an average lifetime of about one to two months), and spatially variable in concentration.

 Due to its long lifetime in the mid-troposphere, carbon monoxide is also used as a tracer for pollutant plumes.